Fix a Corrupted Flash Drive Without Formatting

 If your Android device doesn’t detect the USB drive at all, you will have to use a computer to fix it.

-Here are some ways to fix a corrupted RAW flash drive without formatting:
+How to fix a corrupted RAW flash drive without formatting?

 About article